Healthdirect Free Australian health advice you can count on.

 How is heat rash diagnosed?

-Your doctor will diagnose heat rash by looking at the rash.
-They may take a swab to rule out an infection.
+Your doctor will diagnose heat rash by looking at your rash.
+They may take a sample of fluid from inside your blisters to check for other conditions.

 How is heat rash treated?